-- 1. Asbestos, Antimony, Barium, Hexavalent Chromium, Mercury, Molybdenum, PCBs, Selenium, PCB's and other Persistent Organic Pollutants were analysed for but were not detected in this sample. - 2.
-The classification presented here are based on Table 3.1 of the CLP.
+- Asbestos, Antimony, Barium, Hexavalent Chromium, Mercury, Molybdenum, PCBs, Selenium, PCB's and other Persistent Organic Pollutants were analysed for but were not detected in this sample. - 2.
+The classification presented here are based on Table 3 of the CLP.
 With the exception of note 4 below, and to simplify this example, we have not attempted identify any additional properties of the compounds listed.
 This would need to be done, as explained in Appendix B, to classify a waste soil. - 3.
 Acute Tox.
 And STOT hazard classes marked with a '' are minimum classifications.
 The actual classification may be more severe and needs to be determined.
-For illustrative purposes, to simplify this example, we have not done so here. - 4.
-Cadmium compounds and inorganic lead compounds are classified as carcinogenic by IARC.
-The carcinogenic classification of these compounds needs to be determined in accordance with Appendix B. H350 and H351 have been used here for illustrative purposes only. - 5.
-Cadmium carbonate, lead sulphate and sodium cyanide are classified under harmonised group entries. - 6.
-The entries from cadmium and lead are also qualified by Note 1, which enables the use of metal cation concentration for the assessment.
+For illustrative purposes, to simplify this example, we have not done so here. - Inorganic lead compounds are classified as carcinogenic by IARC.
+The carcinogenic classification of these compounds needs to be determined in accordance with Appendix B. H351 have been used here for illustrative purposes only. - 5.
+Cadmium carbonate, lead sulphate and sodium cyanide are classified under harmonised group entries. - The entries from cadmium and lead are also qualified by Note 1, which enables the use of metal cation concentration for the assessment.